 Full-time enrollment spans four academic semesters and a summer field practicum.
 Most students take seven core classes and one elective during their first two semesters.
-Next, students undertake an intensive 10-12 week field practicum over the summer, during which they apply the knowledge and skills acquired during the first academic year to address specific development challenges identified by governments, communities and/or organizations in different parts of the world.
+Next, students undertake an intensive 10-12 week field practicum over the summer, during which they apply the knowledge and skills acquired during the first academic year to address specific development challenges identified by governments, communities, businesses and/or organizations in different parts of the world.
 Students are often required to produce a deliverable that will be developed with input from partners to which they are linked during the field practicum.
 In these cases, the deliverable constitutes a part of the student's final field practicum report.
 The presentation and defense of this report are essential last steps in earning the MDP degree.
 Following the field practicum, students generally take three additional core courses and four elective courses.
 Elective courses can be applied towards an individually tailored specialization and/or to meet the requirements of an existing certificate, concentration or minor.
+Many students earn more than one specialization.

 UF's MDP program is administered jointly through the Center for Latin American Studies and the Center for African Studies.
-The two centers attract faculty from numerous academic units and departments who cover a wide array of disciplines, and share a passion and commitment to development and conservation work with communities throughout Africa and Latin America and other parts of the world.
+The two centers attract faculty from numerous academic units and departments who cover a wide array of disciplines, and share a passion and commitment to development and conservation work with communities, governments and private companies throughout Africa and Latin America and other parts of the world.
 Core and affiliate faculty members of the program represent several departments and centers at UF.
 They contribute their development expertise, teaching and advising with invaluable impacts on the success of the MDP Program.
 A comprehensive list of core and affiliate MDP faculty is found in Appendix A. MDP students interact with these faculty members and begin building a professional network in their areas of interest.

 Students who complete the program will be awarded a Master of Sustainable Development Practice degree.
-The MDP degree may also be completed as part of a joint (combined) or concurrent degree program with another approved graduate or professional program at the University of Florida.
+The MDP degree may also be completed as part of a combination degree program with another approved graduate or professional program at the University of Florida.
+For example, we have had students earn combined MDP-PhD and combined MDP-Law degrees.